tdilauro/Simplified-wiki/Authentication-For-OPDS-Extensions.md

 These fields are purely advisory and, by themselves, have no effect on who can use the OPDS server.
 Once you connect to the server, you either have the credentials or you don't.
 The purpose of these fields is to aid discovery.
 Systems like the Library Simplified library registry use this data to help people distinguish between (for instance) their local public library and a private, members-only library in the same city.

-## `audience`
+## `audiences`

 Some collections are open to the general public; others restrict access to students or people with other special qualifications.

-The `audience` field maps to a list of audiences who may be able to get access to the collection.
+The `audiences` field maps to a list of audiences who may be able to get access to the collection.

 The following audiences are defined: